Hidden50/Pokemon-Showdown-Node-Bot/commands/README.md

  - `top` - View the Top5 in the leaderboard
  - `official` - Make a tournament in progress official (to be counted, see config)
  - `unofficial` - Make a tournament in progress unofficial
+ - `include` - Count the score of the current tour, if it wouldn't already.
+Not applicable if room uses officials instead.
+ - `exclude` - Do not count the score of the current tour, if it would.
+Not applicable if room uses officials instead.
+ - `board` - Shows the leaderboard htmltable
  - `leaderboards table, [room]` - Upload the leaderboard table to Hastebin
+ - `leaderboards htmltable, [room], [size], [unprocessed]` - Shows a table of the leaderboard, formatted with HTML
+ - `leaderboards addpoints [user], [points], [room]` - Add unprocessed points to a user
+ - `leaderboards addtourdata [hastebin link]` - Add points to the leaderboard based on the tournament state in the hastebin, should always be the final update state of a tournament
+ - `leaderboards removetourdata [hastebin link]` - Remove points from the leaderboard based on the tournament state in the hastebin, should always be the final update state of a tournament
+ - `leaderboards merge [main], [alt], [room]` - Merge the score of two different names, values from alt are added to main
+ - `leaderboards delete [user], [room]` - Remove a name from the leaderboard, the score for that name is deleted
+ - `leaderboards filter [add/remove/view], [tier1], [tier2], [tier3]...` - Filtered tiers will never count for the leaderboard, even if all tours usually count
  - `leaderboards reset, [room]` - Reset leaderboards data
  - `leaderboards setconfig, [room], on, [Win points], [Finalist], [SemiFinalist], [Battle win points], [official/all]` - Activate and set leaderboards configuration
  - `leaderboards setconfig, [room], off` - Disable leaderboards system.
  - `leaderboards viewconfig, [room]` - View leaderboards configuration
+ - `leaderboards on [room]` - Enable leaderboards with default settings, processed scores are balanced based on the default settings
+ - `leaderboards off [room]` - Disable leaderboards
  - `leaderboards reset, [room]` - Reset leaderboards data

 Games